• HOME

 September 29th, 2025

 Where summer dazzles with instant gratification — peaches dripping down your chin, cherries popped straight from the bowl, plums still warm from the sun — fall asks something different of us.
 Its late fruits and vegetables require patience and coaxing: tomatoes simmered into Bolognese, eggplants softened into caponata, sweet corn ripe with deep vegetal notes, figs sweetness turned nutty and buttery in a crisp cookie.
 Fall flavors are deep flavors that linger, teaching us that not everything nourishing arrives in a rush.
-Summer blazes hot and fast; you blink and it’s gone, its fire igniting you without promise of what will come next.
-Fall reminds you to slow down, to gather what’s ripened, to let go of what can’t last, and to trust the quiet work of transformation.

 Fall — especially the beginning, its edge, that in-between — is where my life always seems to be shifting in a big way.
 (Hence the hidden selah tattoo.)
 The pause.
 The blank space.
 The threshold.
 There’s beauty there, but only if you can live with change — willing to step into the empty, to let go so you can move forward.
 Inside that pause is where the knowing lives.
-Sometimes you push, sometimes you rage, sometimes you simply rest and witness.
-As summer’s craving and striving fade, fall pulls us back to the ground — toward seeing what actually is, right here, right now.
+Sometimes you push, sometimes you rage, sometimes you simply rest and watch.
+As summer’s craving and striving fade, fall pulls us back to the ground toward seeing what actually is, right here, right now.
 Toward slower breaths, slower growth, slower everything, like tomatoes and eggplants stubbornly clinging to the vine while they sweeten into something transformed.

 As I get older, I feel an urgent, almost cellular pull to root more deeply — into place, into work that matters, into quiet connection.
 I crave fewer fireworks and more slow, sustaining fire.
 The garden gives me that: its mess, its patience, its unhurried wisdom.
 It asks me to listen, to stay, to tend.
 As I grow and I see more clearly that wisdom doesn’t arrive polished, I see my recipes reflecting that same brilliance.